alan-turing-institute/scivision/docs/index.rst

 Furthermore, there are notebook examples (including binder links) available from some of the research projects using scivision available at: https://github.com/scivision-gallery

+The GitHub repository for the scivision code base can be found at: https://github.com/alan-turing-institute/scivision

 Contents
 --------